PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Regi.md

 This is what you’re resetting for.
 Pick from: `Regirock`, `Regice`, `Registeel`, `Regieleki`, and `Regidrago`.

+### Rollover Prevention:

+This is useful if your game is holding a den and you do not want an unintentional date-skip to destroy it.

+Prevent the den from rolling over by periodically touching the date at this interval.
+Set this value to zero to disable the feature.

+## Advanced Settings:
+These are advanced settings.
+You shouldn’t need to touch these unless something isn’t working and you’re trying to debug it yourself.

 ### Exit Battle Time:

 After running, wait this long to return to the overworld.